Pape station

-Pape is a subway station on the Bloor–Danforth line in Toronto, Ontario, Canada.
+Pape is a subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
 The station opened in 1966 and is located in Toronto's Greektown neighbourhood at the northeast corner of Pape Avenue and Lipton Avenue, just north of Danforth Avenue.
-Wi-Fi service is available at this station.
-It is located at the site of the former Lipton Loop streetcar loop.
+It is located at the site of the former Lipton loop.

 The ticket collector's booth and turnstiles are at the surface in the main station building on the southwest corner of the site with a secondary exit/entry structure to the east, adjacent to the parking lot.
 Bus bays are within the fare-paid zone.
 Stairs, escalators and elevators connect the ground level, concourse and train platforms.
 Automatic sliding doors, accessible fare gates and the addition of elevators, made the station became fully accessible in 2013.

 History

-This was formerly the site of the Lipton Loop, which opened in 1927 as the terminus of the discontinued Harbord streetcar route, which ran south on Pape to downtown, and the 56 Leaside bus route, serving Leaside and now connecting to the subway at Donlands station.
+Pape station was formerly the site of the Lipton Loop, which opened in 1927 as the terminus of the discontinued Harbord streetcar route, which ran south on Pape to downtown.
+The loop also served the 56 Leaside bus route, serving the Leaside neighbourhood.
+The 56 Leaside was later rerouted to serve Donlands station.